Senior Design Project Sponsorship

 - The PLET program normally conducts their projects over three semesters beginning in January with submittal of project proposals occurring at the end of November.

 - The PLET senior design project proposals should be submitted by December 10 of each year.

 - The PLET senior design proposal selection will occur no later than January 15.

-- A donation of $1,500 is requested for each project.
+- A donation is requested for each project.
+The requested amount is based on type and size of company.
+Please refer to chart below*.
 This gift to the University directly benefits our students by subsidizing the Fundamentals of Engineering exam fees, student travel to conferences, internal lab use, software use, technician time, and other senior design expenses.
 Two hundred and fifty dollars ($250) of this gift will be available to the students to purchase supplies directly needed for the project.
 Beyond $250, each sponsoring entity will be invoiced for any additional supplies that are needed.

 - If required, the students must have reasonable access to specialized equipment on the company's premises.
 If special equipment or parts need to be purchased for the project, it is the responsibility of the sponsor to do so.

 NON-DISCLOSURE AGREEMENT (NDA), also known as a confidentiality agreement (CA), confidential disclosure agreement (CDA), proprietary information agreement (PIA), or secrecy agreement, is a legal contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access to or by third parties.
 It is a contract through which the parties agree not to disclose information covered by the agreement.